-The Head teacher/Centre Manager (or deputy) must always countersign the report form before the original copy is sent to the Health & Safety Section.
+The Head teacher/Centre Manager will countersign the report form before the original copy is sent to the CYPD's Health & Safety Section.
 A copy should also be retained at the establishment.
-The M13 is a legal document and the manager must ensure all sections are completed.

-Individual accident report forms (M36) are used to record all minor incidents to children and young people.
-More significant incidents and those involving staff, visitors, contractors, and members of the public must be reported to the Health & Safety Team using the forms described above.
+Individual accident report forms [located in the first aid room] are used to record all minor incidents to children and young people and school staff.
+More significant incidents and those involving visitors, contractors and members of the public must be reported to CYPD's Health & Safety Section using the forms described above.